I'm a member

 Printer Friendly Version

-Interferential stimulation (IFS) is a type of electrical stimulation that uses paired electrodes of 2 independent circuits carrying high-frequency (4,000 Hz) and medium-frequency (150 Hz) alternating currents.
+IFS is a type of electrical stimulation that uses paired electrodes of 2 independent circuits carrying high-frequency and medium-frequency alternating currents.
 The superficial electrodes are aligned on the skin around the affected area.
-It is believed that IFS permeates the tissues more effectively and, with less unwanted stimulation of cutaneous nerves, is more comfortable than transcutaneous electrical stimulation (TENS).
-Interferential stimulation has been investigated as a technique to reduce pain, improve range of motion, or promote local healing following various tissue injuries.
-There are no standardized protocols for the use of interferential therapy; the therapy may vary according to the frequency of stimulation, the pulse duration, treatment time, and electrode-placement technique.
+It is believed that IFS permeates the tissues more effectively and, with less unwanted stimulation of cutaneous nerves, is more comfortable than transcutaneous electrical stimulation.
+Interferential stimulation has been investigated as a technique to reduce pain, improve range of motion, and treat gastrointestinal disorders.
+There are no standardized protocols for the use of IFS; IFS may vary by frequency of stimulation, the pulse duration, treatment time, and electrode-placement technique.

 A number of interferential stimulator devices have received 510(k) marketing clearance from the U.S. Food and Drug Administration (FDA), including the Medstar™ 100 (MedNet Services) and the RS-4i® (RS Medical).